New Music: Antibalas Afrobeat Orchestra

 Here’s the first tune I ever heard by Fela when I discovered his music in the late 90’s.

 I watched the last part of a Fela documentary on Sundance Channel earlier tonight.
-I just did a Youtube search on Fela, and the first one that came up was a short clip from the same documentary.
+I just did a Youtube search on Fela, and the first one that came up was the same documentary.
 Here it is.

 More Resources: